 Keep in mind, the American Midwest and South have tornadoes every year.
 The Caribbean, Gulf Coast, and East Coast have hurricanes every year.
 California has wildfires every year.
 The Northeast and upper Midwest states have tremendous snow storms and temperatures in the negative double digits for months at a time every year!
 A destructive volcanic eruption is a 20- to 30-year event, maybe more!
 When the locals look worried, you can start to worry, but until then, it’s all aloha!

 Start planning!
-7 Steps to Plan Your Big Island Trip
+7 Steps to Plan Your Island of Hawai’i Trip

 Is there Internet?

 Yes!
 The islands have wi-fi.
 Some areas may have slower wi-fi than others, but if you’re staying at a resort or large hotel, you will definitely have wi-fi access the whole time!

 Is the Island of Hawai’i the “Main Island?”

 Short answer: no!
 When people ask about the “main island,” they usually mean O’ahu, where the capital city of Honolulu is located.
 The Island of Hawai’i is the “Big Island” because it is the largest.

 Can I use my cell phone on the islands?